klswar0/Volvo-API-playground/docs.md

 Shows a lot of warnings for the lights
 It needs ***auth header*** and VIN (PATH)
 **classic cars different from new cars.
-Need to check with volvo specification** Some data will diffrent from car to car.
+Need to check with volvo specification** Some data will different from car to car.

 ## commands
 GET